Lexito06/Lexito06/README.md

 Raccoon lover
 -------------

-I like to eat kiwis and program while listening to music
+I like to program while listening to music

 * 🌍  I'm based in Spain
 * 🧠  I'm learning D.A.W
-* ⚡  I secretly train pigeons
+* ⚡  Im a Frontend web developer

 ### Skills